Most chocolate cupcakes are the perfect “holder” for this Reese Cup peanut butter frosting! Chocolate and peanut butter are always a dynamic duo!

 - Combine flour, baking soda and salt in a separate bowl.
 Slowly add dry ingredients to wet in two additions, adding the yogurt in between each addition.
 Mix just until incorporated.
 Stir in your chocolate.

-- Oxo cupcake corer.
-Pipe frosting into center of each cupcake.
-Then pipe your frosting using an 844 large tip onto each cupcake.
+- To assemble: Pipe your frosting using an 844 large tip onto each cupcake.
 Garnish each cupcake with an unwrapped Reese Cup.

 You may also like: